jayhawk87/vpc-network/vSRX_conf.md

 The example steps shown in this document skip the prerequisite steps of using {{site.data.keyword.cloud}} API or CLI to create Virtual Private Clouds.
 For more information, see [Getting Started](https://{DomainName}/docs/infrastructure/vpc/getting-started.html) and [VPC setup with APIs](https://{DomainName}/docs/infrastructure/vpc/example-code.html).

 ## Example steps
-The topology for connecting to the remote Juniper vSRX peer is similar to [creating a VPN connection between 2 VPCs](using-vpn.html#vpn-demo-examples).
+The topology for connecting to the remote Juniper vSRX peer is similar to [creating a VPN connection between two VPCs](using-vpn.html#vpn-demo-examples).
 However, one side of the connection is replaced by the Juniper vSRX unit.

 ![enter image description here](./images/vpc-vpn-vsrx-figure.png)